 One word, scribbled across the picture of a bride he’d ripped out of a magazine.
 It was one of many “presents” he’d been leaving me.
 A pair of stolen underwear, generously returned to me when he left them in my church pew.
-An obituary notice with my name glued over top the deceased.
-Pages ripped out of my first Bible with underlined verses:
+An obituary notice with my name glued onto it.
+Pages ripped out of my own Bible with underlined verses:

 ‘Your daughter-in-law Tamar is guilty of prostitution, and as a result she is now pregnant.’

 Judah said, ‘Bring her out and have her burned to death!’
 (For the record, I was neither a prostitute nor pregnant.)

 Do not allow a sorceress to live.
 (Even though Hagrid never showed up at my house…as far as I’m aware.)

 I was eighteen.
 I had just gone through all that courtship, purity, a-woman-is-only-worth-as-much-her-hymen crap.
 This was just an extension of that.
 Any which way I turned inside that church, my worth was in providing a man with what he wanted.

 “You belong to your future husband” isn’t a far cry from, “You belong to a stalker, just because he wants you.”